bilias/rqwatch/docs/CONFIGURE.md

 #### Mail API settings (GetMail/ReleaseMail)
 - `MAIL_API_USER` - ReleaseMail/GetMail Mail API username\
-  Used by both Mail IP and Web
+  Used by both Mail API (server) and Web (client)

 - `MAIL_API_PASS` - ReleaseMail/GetMail Mail API password\
-  Used by both Mail IP and Web
+  Used by both Mail API (server) and Web (client)

 - `MAIL_API_ACL` - Comma-separated IPs that are allowed to connect to our local ReleaseMail/GetMail API\
   Use `127.0.0.1` if API and Web run on the same host.

 ### Web Settings
-If the server run the Web service then the following settings are relevant:
+If the server runs the Web service then the following settings are relevant:
 - `WEB_ENABLE` - Set to `false` to disable web interface

 - `WEB_HOST` - Full name (FQDN) of our server\